 His visit made a dream come true for the Ontario Film Institute.
 During the years in which the OFI organised the Stratford International Film Festival, it was always our ambition to open the festival with a film music concert, preferably conducted by Miklos Rozsa.
 In this we were supported by the late Bill Wylie, the imaginative general manager, who conceived of such a concert with the Hamilton Philharmonic Orchestra.
 With the sad demise of the film festival, however, this was not to be.

-at that time was the dedicated press officer, Barbara Van Louven, who subsequently took a similar post with the HPO.
-When planning began almost a year ago on the present season at Stratford Hamilton Placeshe remembered 's proposed film music concert.
+Working at Stratford at that time was the dedicated press officer, Barbara Van Louven, who subsequently took a similar post with the HPO.
+When planning began almost a year ago on the present season at Hamilton Place she remembered Stratford's proposed film music concert.
 She arranged a meeting with Gerald Pratley and Clive Denton of the OFI, which resulted in the invitation to Dr. Rozsa to conduct the opening pair of orchestral concerts, entirely devoted to his own music.
-His appearance climaxed a week that included three evenings of films and discussions at the OFT in the auditorium of the Science Centre, and a long television interview with Radio-Quebec, which sent its representatives to Stratford to meet him.
-Toronto
+His appearance climaxed a week that included three evenings of films and discussions at the OFT in the auditorium of the Science Centre, and a long television interview with Radio-Quebec, which sent its representatives to Toronto to meet him.

 Two appreciative audiences, on the Friday and Saturday evenings, listened attentively and applauded with great enthusiasm the program, which adventurously included concert works entirely new to both the orchestra and most of the audience.
 In spite of limited rehearsal time, it was generally felt that Dr. Rozsa secured splendid playing with his precise beat and sympathetic rapport with the mostly young players.